 - Add sliced yellow onions for more flavor.

-- Try grating the fresh garlic so that they’re almost pureed and melt into the veggies.
+- Try grating the fresh garlic so that it is almost pureed and melts into the veggies.

 - 1 small head green cabbage (about 2 - 2 1/2 pounds)

 - 2 tablespoons extra virgin olive oil

 - 1 1/2 teaspoons kosher salt

 - 1 tablespoon chopped fresh oregano

 - Cut the cabbage in half through its core.
 Slice each half as thinly as possible into fine ribbons, slice around the core, and discard it.